Martin Knowlton: Elderhostel

 The two devised a program in which people above age 55 could take summer courses while staying in dormitories for a low price.
 Knowlton described the program's purpose as erasing "the disturbing concept that people are all used up after age 65", offering a program "aimed at stimulating the elderly out of this agism trap", solving two different problems by matching them with each other; the inefficient use of capital resources at colleges over the summer and the difficulties of those growing old in a society focused on youth.
 The program started in 1975 with 220 students ages 60 and up on five campuses in New Hampshire, with the support of Eugene S. Mills, president of the University of New Hampshire and a grant of $7,500 from the Spaulding Potter Charitable Trust.
 Within five years it had grown to 20,000 students.
 The program was expanded internationally, to Mexico, Great Britain and Scandinavia, in 1981.
 By the time of his death, Elderhostel offered 8,000 programs across the United States and in 90 countries.

 With Elderhostel's growth and its incorporation as a non-profit in 1977, Knowlton left the organization citing his tendency to cut "administrative corners much too freely" and to resist "beyond all reason, needed administrative developments".
 Bianco described Knowlton as having "the administrative skills of a gnat".

 After Elderhostel

 After leaving Elderhostel, Knowlton moved to California.
 There, he established Gatekeepers to the Future, an organization that was intended to motivate seniors to lobby for environmental change.
 It was restructured and renamed the Center for the Study of the Future in the early 1990s.

 Personal life

-Knowlton died at age 88 on March 12, 2009 at a nursing home in Ventura, California due to natural causes.
-He was survived by two daughters and a grandchild; both of his marriages had ended in divorce.
+Knowlton died at age 88 on March 12, 2009 at a nursing home in Ventura, California.